tophatmonocle/barReporter.js/README.md

 * `scale`: A value to scale bars by; if not specified, will default to highest value passed
 * `colors`: A list of bar colors
 * `legends`: A list of legends; only shows when rendering a `multi` bar type
+* `inlineLegends`: Bars with `multi` label types can choose to show labels inline, to the right of each bar; defaults to false

 ##Caveats: